Volume 67, Issue 1

-Comprehensive ASPs, like at GHS, promote the rational use of antibiotics to help reduce C. difficile infections and the emergence of antibiotic resistant organisms.
+Comprehensive ASPs, like at Prisma Health, promote the rational use of antibiotics to help reduce C. difficile infections and the emergence of antibiotic resistant organisms.

 Among its efforts is the CBT course, “Antimicrobial Stewardship, Antimicrobial Resistance and Infections,” which was developed to meet the new Joint Commission standard and assist us in achieving our FY 2017 quality pillar goal to reduce Clostridium difficile rates by 15%.
 The course is assigned to staff members involved with antimicrobial ordering, antimicrobial dispensing, administration and monitoring and include all medical providers, pharmacists and pharmacy technicians, and registered nurses in direct care roles in the inpatient, outpatient, procedural, long-term care and home health areas.

 Address any course assignment questions to Lorie Bolding, RN, and any content questions to Carmen Faulkner-Fennell, PharmD, BCPS (AQ-ID).

 Britannie Leonard, account specialist/Greenville ENT–Patewood, was nominated for “truly stellar service.”
 A patient who had become lost on the way to an appointment called for directions.
 Anxious about the appointment and being lost, the patient could not follow Leonard’s directions.
 Sensing the patient’s frustration, Leonard drove to the patient’s location so the patient could follow her to the office.